vatpac-technology/sops/docs/aerodromes/classd/Jandakot.md

     Circuit joining instructions given without an assigned altitude imply clearance to conduct the visual approach.
 There is no need to clear these aircraft for a visual approach.

 ### Departures
-VFR aircraft shall generally depart the zone on an extended circuit leg at `A010`.
+VFR aircraft shall generally depart the zone on an extended circuit leg at `A010`, except for those tracking via `FREM`.

+Aircraft departing via `FREM` shall track from the circuit to *Fiona Stanley Hospital*, then climb to `A015` and track to `FREM`.

 !!! note
     A takeoff clearance constitutes a clearance to depart the zone by extending the pilot's requested leg of the circuit.
 Aircraft departing the zone into class G airspace will transfer to area frequency upon leaving the zone, **no explicit frequency transfer is given to these aircraft**.